 5. Keep Up With Trends

 As Google’s search algorithm updates, new SEO trends pop up throughout the year.
-Keeping up with the latest trends can give you an advantage.
+Keeping up with the latest trends gives you an advantage.
 As you boost your ranking, you can get ahead of your competitors and reach more clients.

 To optimize for voice search, imagine how your clients will phrase their search queries.
 Chances are they’ll ask Google a direct question.